 Exploring the Cathedral

 Step inside the Cathedral that called you here.
-The stone walls feel cool against the warmth of the plaza outside.
-Pilgrims often touch the central column of the Portico de la Gloria, placing their fingers in grooves worn by millions of hands before them.
+The stone walls feel calm and shaded against the warmth of the plaza outside.
+Pilgrims can view the Pórtico de la Gloria, one of the Cathedral’s great Romanesque treasures, as part of the Cathedral visit.

 Souvenir Shopping Tips